Prior Pilot Studies Awardees

 Hsi-min (Jim) Hsiao, BS, MS

 Novel pro-resolving lipid mediators reduce cigarette smoke-induced emphysema

 Chronic obstructive pulmonary disease (COPD, emphysema and chronic bronchitis) is the fourth leading cause of death in the United States.
 Importantly, the disease continues to worsen even after smoking cessation.
 Current therapies for COPD attempt to relieve the symptoms but do not alter the course of the disease; therefore, new therapies for COPD are desperately needed.
 This study will provide critical pre-clinical data needed to prepare for human clinical trials of resolvins in lung disease.
 A multidisciplinary collaboration has also been established to analyze the effects of resolvins on lung function, inflammatory response, cell death and signaling cascades, including clinically relevant measures such as pulmonary function testing, to increase the translational potential.

 Intraparenchymal Stent for Obstructive Hydrocephalus (IPSOH): a Novel Technology

 Hydrocephalus is a common debilitating neurologic disease affecting a significant portion of the pediatric and adult population.
-The current surgical treatment options are frought with complications and excessive costs heralding the need for new technology.
-Futhermore, the pathophysiological effects of hydrocephalus and fluid shunting on brain interstial fluid are unknown and need further investigation to improve patient care.
+The current surgical treatment options are fraught with complications and excessive costs heralding the need for new technology.
+Furthermore, the pathophysiological effects of hydrocephalus and fluid shunting on brain interstial fluid are unknown and need further investigation to improve patient care.
 This project will not only test the efficacy of this new shunt system in an animal model, but will also evaluate the movement of interstial fluid in hydrocephlaus and after both interventions.

 2013 UNYTE Awardees